tesuji/dotfiles/CONTRIBUTING.rst

 Contributing
 ============

+Please first reference the `Shell Style Guilde`_ of Google.
-Please first discuss the change you wish to make via `issue`_.
+Then discuss the change you wish to make via `issue`_.

 Also note that there is a ``.editorconfig`` file, please follow coding style declared in that file.